 - Chow Chows – this breed has pigmented gums and assessment of gum colour is a key part of the donation process

-- Dogs that are registered under the Dangerous Dogs Act – whilst we believe that breed specific legislation is in no way an assessment of an individual dog, as these breeds and their crosses are required to be muzzled in public it means they are excluded as donors
+- Dogs that are registered under the Dangerous Dogs Act – whilst we believe that breed specific legislation is in no way an assessment of an individual dog, as these dogs and their crosses are required to be muzzled in public it means they are excluded as donors

 - Pit Bull Terrier